 The question you need to ask yourself is: “Does everything on my resume show my value?”

 What is a resume accomplishment?

-Now as you look back at your resume, what talking points have your past positions generated?
+As you look back at your resume, what talking points have your past positions generated?
+How far back?
 Can we just highlight the accomplishment in the showcase section of the resume up front and eliminate a laundry list of old positions?

-If you are hanging onto an old position because you are transitioning into a new field and you think your more recent roles didn’t show your expertise in that area, think more about the impact you can have with everything in the resume fine-tuned to speak to what you bring to this position.
+If you are hanging onto an old position because you are transitioning into a new field.
+Do you think your more recent roles didn’t show your expertise in that area?
+Think more about the impact you can have with everything in the resume fine-tuned to speak to what you bring to this position.